KudraDube/Currency_conversion_webapp-fullstack-project/README.md

 ## Features

 - **Live Currency Conversion:** Utilizes an API to fetch up-to-date currency exchange rates for accurate conversions.
-- **User-Friendly Interface:** Simple and intuitive interface for easy conversion of currencies.
+- **User-Friendly Interface:** A user friendly website is being built so that users dont have to interact with what seems to be website from the initial days of the internet!
 - **Flexible Conversion:** Supports a wide range of currencies for conversion.

 ## Installation